DeXie0808/DeXie0808.github.io/_pages/about.md

 News
 ======
-*None   #* 2017-02-15 : One paper is accepted by Multimedia Tools and Application(MTAP).
+* None   %* 2017-02-15 : One paper is accepted by Multimedia Tools and Application(MTAP).

 Recent Publications